-There will be a new state subsidy program that is expected to help Californians who previously did not qualify for federal assistance.
+In order to make insurance less of a burden to a family or your household, we look to the Federal Poverty Level (FPL) to see where your income indicates you are.
+If your income falls between zero and 138% of the FPL, then you should take advantage of the new and improved Medi-Cal system or the Federal Medicaid system.
+You will need to review the Federal Poverty Level for the size of your household each year.
+How many people are in your household?
+In 2020 new state subsidies were expected to help Californians who previously did not qualify for federal assistance.
 Previously, those who made above the 400% federal poverty line (FPL) were not eligible for premium tax credits.
-In 2020 those families living in California can get tax subsidies up to 600% of the federal poverty line.
-That means a family of four could make up to \$154,500 and get additional subsidies from the State of California.
+In 2021 those families living in California can get tax subsidies up to 600% of the federal poverty line.
+That means a family of four could make up to \$157,200 and get additional subsidies from the State of California.
 It will mean more California families will want to apply through Covered California on the Exchange, to be eligible for subsidies.